 import threading class MyThread(threading.Thread): def __init__(self): super(MyThread, self).__init__() # Can setup other things before the thread starts def run(self): print ("Running") thread_list = for i in range(4): thread = MyThread() thread_list.append(thread) thread.start()

-In this example I create a class that extends threading.Thread.
-I have created the initialisation method with a initialisation call to the super class and a run method which is what will be run when I call start().
+In this example, I create a class that extends threading.Thread.
+I have created the initialisation method with an initialisation call to the super class and a run method which is what will be run when I call start().
 Just like last time I loop 4 times but this time I only need to use

 MyThread() to set up the thread variable.
 This will provide the output:

-Note that if you do not need a initialisation method, you can remove it completely including the super() call.
+Note that if you do not need an initialisation method, you can remove it completely including the super() call.

-To pass arguments, you just use the class like you would normally.
+To pass arguments, you just use the class as you would normally.
 For example:

 import threading class MyThread(threading.Thread): def __init__(self, number): super(MyThread, self).__init__() self.number = number def run(self): print (self.number) thread_list = for i in range(4): thread = MyThread(i) thread_list.append(thread) thread.start()

-Just like last time they concatenated into one string followed by new lines.
+Just like last time they concatenated into one string followed by new line characters.
 When passing variables you need to keep the super() call as you are now using the initialisation method unless you pass it in with a different method before calling run.